zry656565/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/en.md

     cc.log(result);
 });

+// Request API
-// Request , Send a request to Facebook OpenGraph api, equivalent to fb.api in Facebook Javascript SDK, take the same parameters facebook.request("/me", plugin.FacebookAgent.HttpMethod.Get, {}, function(errCode, result){
+// Send a request to Facebook OpenGraph api, equivalent to fb.api in Facebook Javascript SDK,
+// take the same parameters
+facebook.request("/me", plugin.FacebookAgent.HttpMethod.Get, {}, function(errCode, result){
     // msg is a string of encoded json object which contains the request result
-    // User need to parse it manully, but it’s not fixed yet, we may parse it in Cocos2d-JS and return directly the object to user, need to be discussed.
+    // User need to parse it manully, but it’s not fixed yet,

-    if(errCode == plugin.FacebookAgent.CodeSucceed) {
+    // we may parse it in Cocos2d-JS and return directly the object to user. if(errCode == plugin.FacebookAgent.CodeSucceed) {
         var response = JSON.parse(result);
         cc.log("User ID : " + response["id"]);